MicrosoftDocs/customer-insights/ci-docs/journeys/email-creation-with-html-edits.md

 However, the enhanced HTML controls feature also has some limitations that you should be aware of.
 Some of the limitations are:
 - By marking section as custom all email client compatibility processing will be disabled and you should test your emails before sending.
-- It does not support dynamic content or personalization tokens.
+- It doesn't support dynamic content or personalization tokens.
 These features may not display correctly or may cause errors in the email client.

 Therefore, you should use the enhanced HTML controls feature with caution and follow the best practices for creating emails with custom HTML code.